buildout/buildout/doc/topics/writing-recipes.rst

 User interaction: logging and UserError
 =======================================

 Recipes communicate to users through logging and errors.
-Recipies can log information using the Python logging library and messages will be displayed according to buildout's :ref:`verbosity setting <verbosity-level>`.
+Recipes can log information using the Python logging library and messages will be displayed according to buildout's :ref:`verbosity setting <verbosity-level>`.